 If multiple tracks are associated with the current score, swipe left and right to move between them.
-You can also tap on the album artwork to shrink the media box down so it's out of the way.
-Tap it again to restore it to full size.

 Learn more about working with audio tracks on the next page.

 In the "MIDI" section of the metadata panel, you can assign a unique command to each score and open it with some MIDI devices.
 You can also save a list of commands to be sent out each time that score is opened.
 If you plan to use the same set of commands more than once, presets make it easy to save them and assign them to other scores later.